A real-time inventory management system ensures instant data collection, processing, and sharing capabilities.

 The inventory data collected by different devices can have different types and formats.
 Additional data validation and transformation may be required to enable automatic information flow and analysis.

 Data mapping tools can check and transform data in real time.
-Also, they enable the opportunity to create custom data transformation rules to connect solutions from third-party vendors.
+They also enable the creation of custom data transformation rules to connect solutions from third-party vendors.
+By tracking product alternatives when shortages occur, they ensure that substitution rates are effectively managed.

 7. API integrations